badbake/Multi-Post-Tato-Masher/README.md

  So if you are like me and are trying to do a LOT with a little!
 This script might be for you!

+Please Take Note: I built this for my personal use.
+I tried to make it a user-friendly type script that I could share with others that might need it.
+As such I just want to state I am not responsible for your usage of this script if you choose to use it yourself.

 ## Setup

+ Download/Git both the Masher_config.ps1 and the current version of the Multi-Post-Tato-Masher.
+Place both in Node directory with service.exe in same location. (could vary based on your setup, more advanced users will need to tweak some stuff.)

 Suggest getting and editing using Notepad++ but can be edited with whatever text editor you use.

  1) Open 'Masher_Config.ps1' in a text editor.
   ![Masher_Config](https://github.com/badbake/Multi-Post-Tato-Masher/blob/7aa70c90b84600bb9f934af74dc0d2ff917a903b/readme_content/masher_config.png)